PylotLight/wails-htmx-templ-template/README.md

 - Added custom Chi middleware for handling HTMX calls in an easy to maintain routing configuration.
 - Built-in version display linked to version variable from main which can be updated on app build for CICD and/or during runtime.
 - Scripts configured to use the Bun runtime to launch Vite.
 (Make sure you have bun installed first)
+- To switch back to npm instead of bun, edit wails.json and package.json
 - Also using https://templ.guide/ for components and templates use "templ generate" to update templ files.

 ## Initial Setup Instructions
+- Install Bun
 - Change go.mod module
 - Change app.go components package import
 - For Linux build tag webkit2_40 is required